TobaQUINN/modelops-lab/MADR/Decision-Record-003.md

-# Decision Record 003: Approach to Preprocessing  I
+# Decision Record 003: Approach to Preprocessing  II

--Status: Rejected
+-Status: Accepted
 -Date: 2026-06-28

 ## Context and Problem Statement
-After an extensive Exploratory Data Analysis, I am trying to decipher the best way to clean and preprocess the dataset before training the supervised learning models with it, identify where the dataset would poorly affect training outcome and how to fix it in the preprocessing stage
+After an extensive Exploratory Data Analysis, since the goal of this project was for me to understand the supervised learning algortihms, how to train them, understand what could go wrong and how to fix it, I would not be learning much if I decide to use a very clean data to train the models.

 ## Decision Drivers
-- To avoid the consequences of Garbage in, Garbage Out
+- To understand Classical Machine Learning
-- Poor Data Quality assessed from EDA
+- To see how different supervised learning algorithms behave with datasets having outliers and correlated features
 - Structured and intentional approach to preprocessing

 ## Considered Options
-- Use a clean data to train the models
+- Will not deal with outliers and correlated features in preprocessing, so that I can see how they affect different models in production

 ## Decision Outcome
-nil
+incoming